Brassawiking/Expedition-Unknown-TRPG/README.md

 - Stat = 3 (base) + 0 (first dice rolled 11) + -1 (second dice rolled 3) = 2

 ### Traits
 A trait is coupled directly to a certain stat.
 A negative trait (-1) is something that affects your character stat negatively in general, but may add advantage/disadvantage in certain situations.
 A neutral trait (0) will not affect the stat but may add advantage/disadvantage in certain situations.
 A positive trait (+1) affects the stat positivly in general but may add advantage/disadvantage in certain situaions.
+Traits can be gained and lost during the game, there is no maximum to the number of traits a player can have.

 *Example:*